 Once you start selling through Amazon Prime, you’ll need a strong reputation to maintain eligibility.
 Amazon relies on various metrics to determine seller performance, and those metrics often change.

-According to Statista, an estimated 112 million Americans held an Amazon Prime subscription in December 2019.
-And on average, Amazon Prime members spent $1,400 on Amazon annually, compared to $600 for non-Prime members.
+Projections from eMarketer estimate there will be 163.5 million Amazon Prime users in the U.S. in 2022.
+And on average, Amazon Prime members spent $1,968 on Amazon annually, nearly four times more than non-Prime members.
 In summary, Amazon Prime members are a large group with significant purchasing power.

 Additionally, products with the Prime badge have greater visibility than those without.
 Amazon’s algorithm drives customers toward Prime listings, placing these products at the very top of search results.
 And Amazon customers can filter out products that are not Prime eligible, further increasing brand visibility.

-To help brands meet short fulfillment times, Whitebox has warehouses strategically located in Memphis, Baltimore, and Las Vegas, covering 99% of the U.S. market.
-And in 2020, Whitebox expanded two new warehouses, now totalling 800,000 sq. ft. in warehouse space across three locations.
+To help brands meet short fulfillment times, Whitebox has warehouses strategically located in Baltimore, Las Vegas and Memphis, covering 99% of the U.S. market.
+Whitebox operates out of 800,000 sq. ft. in warehouse space across three locations.
 Additional rack space enables brands to store inventory in multiple warehouse locations to provide customers with more shipping options.

 Amazon Prime can make a huge difference in your ecommerce success.
 The Prime badge on your listings shows tacit approval from Amazon and marks your brand as more trustworthy.
 Customers will be less concerned about purchasing from your brand for the first time.